 Are the Porsche Mission E and the Porsche Taycan the Same Model?

-Like many Porsche drivers, all of us at Rusnak/Pasadena Porsche have excitedly waited for the Porsche Taycan, the car-maker’s first commercial attempt at an all-electric vehicle.
+Like many Porsche drivers, all of us at Rusnak/Pasadena have excitedly waited for the Porsche Taycan, the car-maker’s first commercial attempt at an all-electric vehicle.
 But the Taycan did not appear out of thin air, it stands on the shoulders of the Porsche Mission E. Which raises the question: are the Porsche Mission E and the Porsche Taycan the same thing?
 Short answer: yes.
 Our longer answer is below!
-Once you’ve read up on the 2020 Porsche Taycan Turbo and Turbo S, don’t forget to make a 2020 Porsche Taycan pre-order with Rusnak/Pasadena Porsche near Los Angeles!
+Once you’ve read up on the 2020 Porsche Taycan Turbo and Turbo S, don’t forget to make a 2020 Porsche Taycan pre-order with Rusnak/Pasadena near Los Angeles!

 The All-Electric Porsche Journey

 Porsche announced the company’s intentions of creating a Porsche electric sports car back in 2015.
 The Porsche Mission E specs promised more than 600 hp (440 kW), a 310-mile battery range, 0-60 mph in less than 3.5 seconds.
 In September of 2018, the MIssion E was rebranded to the Porsche Taycan—”Taycan” is roughly translated as “lively young horse.”
-The Mission E was meant to be a concept at car shows, the Porsche Taycan was a commitment to get an electric sports car into Glendale drivers’ hands.
+The Mission E was meant to be a concept at car shows, the Porsche Taycan was a commitment to get an electric sports car into Arcadia drivers’ hands.
 Excitement for the Taycan raised after the electric car amazed drivers around the world by completing the 12.8-mile Nürburgring Nordschleife test track in Germany in 7 minutes and 42 seconds—the fastest lap ever for a four-door electric vehicle.

 Porsche Taycan Specs